theimpossibleastronaut/rmw/README.md

 == Purging ==

-If purging is 'on', rmw will permanently delete files from the folders specified in the configuration file after 'x' number of days.
-Purging can be disabled by using 'purge_after = 0' in configuration file. rmw will only check once per day if it's time to purge (use -g to check more often).
+If purging is enabled, rmw will permanently delete files from the folders specified in the configuration file after 'x' number of days.
+By default, purging is disabled ('purge_after' is set to '0' in the configuration file).
+To enable, use a value greater than '0' (Example:
+If '45' is specified, rmw will permanently delete files that have been in the waste (or trash) for more than 45 days.

+The value of 'purge_after' can be temporarily overriden by using -g [N_DAYS] or --purge[=NDAYS].

 The time of the last automatic purge check is stored in `purge-time`, located in $HOME/.local/share/rmw (or $XDG_DATA_HOME/rmw).